Qiskit/qiskit/doc/install.rst

 2. Installation
 ---------------

-The recommended way to install Qiskit is by using the PIP tool (Python package manager):
+The recommended way to install Qiskit is by using the PIP (Python package manager) tool:

 .. code:: sh

     pip install qiskit

-This will install the latest stable release along with all the dependencies.
+This will install the latest stable release, along with all the dependencies.

 .. _qconfig-setup: